gushakov/dojotags/README.md

 dojotags
 ========

-JSP tag library implementation which uses Dojo MVC on the client side and Spring MVC on the server side.
+JSP tag library implementation which uses Dojo toolkit on the client side and Spring MVC on the server side.

 Getting Dojo web JAR
 --------------------

 In the project's pom.xml there is a dependency to dojotoolkit-1.8.1.jar installed locally.
-To create this file I just downloaded the latest Dojo binary from https://dojotoolkit.org/download/ and pakaged it in a JAR with the following structure:
+To create this file I just downloaded the latest Dojo binary from https://dojotoolkit.org/download/ and packaged it in a JAR with the following structure:

 /META-INF/resources/(dijit, dojo, dojox here)

-The path /META-INF/resources/ is referenced in WebConfig.java when declaring a ResourceHandler for the static resources.
+The path /META-INF/resources/ is referenced in DojoTagsWebMvcConfigurerAdapter.java when declaring a resource handler for the static resources.

 Testing